 - ‘Sprints’ – the duration of time (usually a couple of weeks) dedicated to working on each component from the backlog.

 - ‘Stand-ups’ – the (usually daily) opportunity that product owners and team leaders have to receive updates from members of the development team on the current status of each of their sprints.

 - The extended planning and design phase means that both the developers and the product manager have an aligned understanding of what the requirements for the project are.

 - Because of the meticulous outlining of the project requirements, the software is then designed much more completely.

 - With a Waterfall methodology, it’s easier for a project manager to understand where in the timeline of completion the project currently is.
 When the project reaches the ‘build’ stage gate, they can more accurately predict how long until the project is completed.
 This allows them to manage expectations and deadlines.

 - The product manager is not necessarily required after the list of requirements is initially agreed upon.

 - It can take a long time during the design and analysis phase to agree on the requirements, and for research to be completed.
 Often, developers would rather just get started with the code.

 - It is difficult to foresee at the design stage what problems may occur later on in the process.
-This is not true of agile, as design, coding and testing are constant.
+This is not true of Agile software, as design, coding and testing are constant.

-- Because the completed product is only produced at the end of the development stage, it’s difficult to know whether the requirements are actually being met until testing begins.
-With agile, working software components are being continually produced.
+Because the completed product is only produced at the end of the development stage, it’s difficult to know whether the requirements are actually being met until testing begins.
+With Agile, working software components are being continually

 Agile software development advantages